ddeka0/xv6_study/README.md

 	8. make CPUS=1 qemu-gdb ( This is going to start a gdb server )

-	Now open another terminal on the same running container and go to `xv6-riscv` dir (use docker exec command to start a new bash shell)
+	Now open another terminal on the same running container and go to `xv6-riscv` dir (use docker exec command to start a new bash shell, docker exec -it my_container bash)

 	9. gdb-multiarch